cristianvhdl/portfolio/ham/README.md

 #Output#

-within the same directory, there will be an output file called "out.txt". this is formatted and can be opened in excel.
+within the same directory, there will be an output file called "out.txt". this is formatted and can be opened in excel.  output file with conditional formatting makes for easy viewing:

-#Sample Output#
-output file with conditional formatting:
 ![alt text](https://github.com/ktingey/portfolio/blob/master/ham/sample-out-1.png "sample output")